ostrodmit/AdaFilter/README.md

 ## Short description

-The approach is to fit from the observations a time-invariant filter which reproduces the vector of observations with a small error, and at the same time has small norm in the DFT domain.
-This is done by solving a convex optimization problem.
+The approach is to fit from the observations a time-invariant filter which *reproduces the vector of observations with a small error, and at the same time has small norm in the DFT domain.* This is done by solving a certain convex optimization problem.

 The resulting estimator is adaptive to the unknown shift-invariant structure of the signal, encompassing, in particular, signals coming from low-dimensional shift-invariant linear subspaces (equivalently, discretized solutions of low-order ODEs and PDEs), and, more generally, signals well-approximated in such subspaces.
 In  particular, this includes the classical case of smooth estimation on the grid.